pokt-network/docs/content/learn/economics/nodes.md

 This parameter denotes **the minimum value of the top bin**.
 Any amount staked higher than this value will not incur any greater reward.

 {{% notice style="info" %}}
 If the amount of POKT staked is higher than the Validator Threshold, the node will earn additional rewards due to being a Validator Node.
-That is unrelated to Stake-Weighted Servicer Rewards, however.
+However, that is unrelated to Stake-Weighted Servicer Rewards.
 {{% /notice %}}

 When this feature was first implemented, the value was equal to 60,000 POKT, meaning that a node that staked 60,000 or more POKT would always receive the largest multiplier of rewards.